School of Medicine and Health Sciences

 2. Resolution should be sought first at the program and departmental levels.
 A review shall be conducted by the program director and chair, consulting as appropriate the student and faculty involved.

-3. If a mutually satisfactory resolution is not achieved, the student may, within five days of the decision being rendered, submit a written letter of appeal to the Senior Associate Dean for Health Sciences.
+3. If a mutually satisfactory resolution is not achieved, the student may, within five calendar days of the decision being rendered, submit a written letter of appeal to the Senior Associate Dean for Health Sciences.
 In considering the student’s appeal, the Senior Associate Dean will determine whether or not the grading procedures employed were fair, equitable, objective, and consistent.

 4. The Senior Associate Dean for Health Sciences may refer the appeal to the Health Sciences Evaluation Committee chair, who will form a three-person committee to serve as a peer review body.
 The committee will consist of the director of the program and two other members of the Health Sciences Evaluation Committee who are not involved in the case.
 Should the chair of the Health Sciences Evaluation Committee be the member of the faculty alleged to have made the improper academic evaluation, the appropriate dean will choose the three members of the peer review body from the members of the Health Sciences Evaluation Committee.
 If a sufficient number of faculty are not available from within the committee, other faculty from the health sciences programs will be appointed.